 Moving forward with CPP expansion

 Last month the finance ministers reached a historic agreement to expand CPP.
 This has been hotly debated for years with no action, but it was finally made official.
 With support from all the provinces except Quebec, the federal government finally had enough support from the provinces to expand CPP.
-This was years in the making and will help address that fact that some working Canadians aren’t saving enough for retirement.
+This was years in the making and will help address the fact that some working Canadians aren’t saving enough for retirement.

 The most common argument against CPP expansion is that this is hardly time for a tax hike since the economy is weak.
 The good news is CPP expansion represents a modest increase equally shared by employers and employees.
 CPP premiums will gradually rise one percentage point from 4.95 percent to 5.95 percent phased in over five years, starting in 2019.
 For a worker earning $50,000, it only represents $25 more a month.
 This represents an affordable increase for small businesses, giving them plenty of time to adjust.